artemshchirov/ultracube/README.md

 - **Styling**: Incorporating SCSS for a modern, utility-first approach to styling application.
 - **Animations**: Adding life to project lists and interactions with @formkit/auto-animate, making UI dynamic and engaging.
 - **Best Practices**: Utilizing Vue 3's Composition API for organizing and reusing logic, ensuring codebase is clean and maintainable.
+- **Pixel Perfect Design**: Implementing design with pixel-perfect accuracy according to Figma mockups, ensuring visual consistency and quality of the user interface.

 ## ⚙️ Technology Stack